Biological Dentistry, Dental Sleep Issues

 Helping the body to help itself using the least invasive technology following medical and biological dental concepts.

 Areas of Focus:

-Sleep apnea, snoring and sleep issues, functional dental medicine, diagnosis and treatment of toxic teeth and their relationship to cavitations and chronic sinus problems.
+Sleep apnea, snoring and sleep issues, functional dental medicine, cavitations, and chronic sinus problems.
 Non-surgical treatment of TMJ.

 Distinguished Fellow, American Academy of Craniofacial Pain